WebOrigami/docs/src/content/concepts/tutorial.md

 - A real `index.html` page with HTML that includes a tile for each team member.
 - A real `team` folder with real HTML pages for each team member.

-Because these static files are all in native web formats, your static site can be extremely fast.
-There are opportunities around the margins to make your site even faster, but this is already a good start on a performant site.
+At some point after you close the Glitch window, Glitch will rebuild and serve these static files instead of using the Origami server.
+Because the static files all use native web formats, your site will be extremely fast.

 ## View your final site

-<span class="tutorialStep"></span> Find your site's shareable URL by clicking **Share** button in the upper right, then copy the URL for the **Live site**.
+<span class="tutorialStep"></span> In the tree diagram window, edit the URL to remove the `!@svg` part.

-Your site will have a URL like `https://<something>.glitch.me`.
+This is how your site will look to visitors.

-<span class="tutorialStep"></span> Open a new browser tab and navigate to that URL to see how your site will look to visitors.
+If you'd like to keep your site, you can create a Glitch account.
+Your site will have a permanent URL like `https://<something>.glitch.me` that you can share with other people.

-While you're working on your site, the Origami server is used to serve the content.
-At some point after you close the Glitch window, Glitch will rebuild the static files and stop the live server.
-From that point on, Glitch will serve the static files directly and more quickly.
+If you don't want to create an account, Glitch will keep the site for some time before removing it.

-## Learn more
+## Done!

 This concludes the Origami tutorial.
 You can continue exploring related topics:

 - The [Origami expression language](/language) you used to write formulas and template expressions has additional features not covered in this tutorial.
 - As you were creating the About Us site, the [Origami command-line interface](/cli) and its included web server was working behind the scenes to let you view the site during development and to copy the virtual files to real files.
 - The conceptual framework is built on an [async-tree](/async-tree) library that lets you do everything that you did here with formulas using JavaScript instead.
-- You can implement sites completely from scratch using the [async tree pattern](/pattern) and no library or framework at all.
-That approach may appeal to people who want to work as close to the metal as possible, and that pattern is also a useful reference if you want to understand how Origami works under the hood.
+- You can implement sites completely from scratch using the [async tree pattern](/pattern) and no library or framework at all, an approach may appeal to people who want to work as close to the metal as possible.
+That pattern is also a useful reference if you want to understand how Origami works under the hood.

 &nbsp;